 In 2015, nineteen transgender people were murdered in the United States.
 The following year, that number rose to 26, an all-time high.
-In 2017 there have already been 16 trans people murdered, all of them women of color.
+In 2017 there have already been 26 trans people murdered, the vast majority of them women of color.

 The map below illustrates that these brutal killings occur in every region of the U.S. (23 states + DC).
 And bear in mind these statistics include only documented murders.
 Also missing are the countless acts of rape and assault against transgender people.

 Click map to enlarge.
 Data source: Wikipedia (updated 11/20/2017)

 I had the honor of participating in Listen To Your Mother – a curated show of readings about moms and motherhood.
 I was the only male in our cast, and I shared a bit of my journey regarding Jon’s birthmother.

 I’ve not written much about this topic, for the sake of my son’s privacy as well as that of his birthmom.
 However, the events encapsulated in my 6-minute reading took several years in real time, and included a slew of emotions ranging from fear and resentment, to disappointment and anger.

 Many adoptive parents struggle silently with guilt and confusion over how they think they should feel about their child’s biological parents, versus how they actually feel.
 I’m sharing this for those parents — so they won’t feel alone like I did so much of the time.
 So they’ll know there are no right or wrong ways to think and feel about these complicated relationships.